The Dayside Ionopause of Mars: Solar Wind Interaction, Pressure Balance, and Comparisons with Venus: Conclusions

 \acknowledgments

 This work was supported by NASA through Contract No. 1560641 with the Jet Propulsion Laboratory.
-The MARSIS and PVO data used in this paper are publicly available through the NASA Planetary Data System (PDS).
+The MARSIS data used in this study are publicly available through the NASA Planetary Data System (PDS; \url{https://pds-geosciences.wustl.edu/missions/mars_express/marsis.htm}).
+The PVO OMAG data \cite{kniffin_pvo_1993} and OETP data \cite{theis_pvo_1993} are also publicly available through the NASA PDS.
+The solar wind moments and derived data products shown in Figures~\ref{fig:sw}, \ref{fig:ta}, and \ref{fig:tb} are archived on \url{zenodo.org} \cite{chu_dayside_2021}.